narendasan/narendasan.com/content/dir/naren-web-directory-list.md

 +++
-title = "Directory"
+title = "Naren's Web List"

-description = "Naren's Web Directory"
+description = "My frequently visited websites"

 # Used to sort pages by "date", "update_date", "title", "title_bytes", "weight", "slug" or "none".
 See below for more information.
 sort_by = "none"
 # Your own data.
-template = "naren-podcasts.opml"
+template = "naren-web-directory.opml"
 [extra]
 +++